-If other residents are aware of the bid to take control, they may act to block the party from switching to Front (Crisses: I call this "sitting on" them -- it's a form of restraint of the interfering entity, usually to prevent violation of our House Rules).
+If other residents are aware of a bid to take control, they may act to block the party from switching to Front (Crisses: I call this "sitting on" them -- it's a form of restraint of the interfering entity, usually to prevent violation of our House Rules).
 For example, this could happen if a resident is about to front to talk to someone about a "secret" that the system has.
 Another resident might block them from switching to front at all, to protect the system.

 If the person who is Front actively does not want to be Front any longer, for example in a stressful situation they actively do not want to deal with, they may attempt to step aside and allow someone else to Front.

 A Front may actively "step down" so that someone else can take Front, which is a more common situation in amicable & experienced multiple systems.
 We call this an aspect of "allowing New".
 A resident has politely, if unconsciously, made it known that they'd like a turn at Front, or they'd like to handle a specific situation, and the system and the current Front has given them leave to do so.
 This type of switch can be entirely unconscious and usually doesn't cause any discomfort.

-Stress or anxiety states may interfere with the switching process, since part of the mechanism of switching has traditionally involved panic situations, and survival.
+Especially for inexperienced systems, stress or anxiety states may interfere with the switching process.
+Until we learn otherwise, part of the mechanism of switching has traditionally involved panic situations, and survival.
 It likely involves some degree of unconscious control over one's mental state and what brainwave state you are in.
 There may be times when a switch is desirable and for some reason a switch is not possible.
 See also Stuck-front for persons who want to get out of Front or locked out of Front for when a resident would like to get back into Front but cannot.
 These are both very highly uncomfortable states, and getting further distressed by them does not improve the chances of getting "unstuck".

 Forced or active switching is the act of consciously making a switch happen.
 It's usually best done with everyone's consent and under the lowest stress possible.
 This switching "on cue" is not usually easy, even with everyone's consent.